appcelerator-archive/titanium_mobile_blackberry/README.md

 -  Build and Extend the Module:

 	The QDE is the tool most often used to develop native BlackBerry 10 applications.
 Although the module stub generated during create has a Makefile that can be utilized by command-line tools, developers often find the Eclipse based IDE easier to use.
 To get started with BlackBerry 10 module development import the module project created above into the QDE.
 You will see a CPP source file with the same name as your <MODULE_NAME> this file is the entry point and the startup method is the hook to the BlackBerry SDK.
 When a module is first "required" into a running Titanium application the startup method is called.
 BlackBerry uses the V8 JavaScript runtime engine, and the generated stub has some simple example of extending the module by "plugging into" V8.
 To embedded V8 developers and Node.JS developers the code will be very familiar.
 Using the stub as a sample add your own BlackBerry 10 extensions and these will be available to Titanium applications.
+A good resource for how to work with the V8 runtime is the V8 Embedder's Guide https://developers.google.com/v8/embed.

 - Testing and Debugging the Module: